 Our Advocacy has had a favourable impact on the community with several safety enhancements over the past several years.
 We were instrumental in having the city install a refuge island on Bathurst Street to connect the Belt-Line Trail for the benefit of walkers, joggers and cyclists.
 We also consulted on the establishment of the Avenue Road Pedestrian Safety Zone that resulted in a speed limit reduction to 40km/h, added a curb-side buffer-zones to protect pedestrians and eliminated parking.
 This has resulted in a calmer and safer experience.
 More work still needs to be done on Avenue Road and all major arterial streets with a view to improving safety for all users.

-Yonge Becomes A Complete Street >
+ActiveTO Midtown: Yonge Becomes A Complete Street >

-Bike Thefts On The Rise >
+Bike Thefts Are on the Rise >

 Bike theft has become a serious problem in Toronto.
 The police are reporting that nearly 4,000 bikes were stolen in 2020, roughly three times higher than 2014.
 The recent boom in cycling and a limited supply of new bikes from manufacturers, both due to the pandemic, are likely contributors to this large increase in crime.
 Although it is impossible to protect your bike in every situation there are many common sense, effective steps you can take to significantly reduce the likelihood of losing your cherished ride to theft, including registering your bike with the Toronto Police.
 See the City of Toronto’s website for tips: Bike Theft Prevention

 You can also register with Project 529 to increase the odds of recovering your bike if it is stolen.
 Their community includes over 400 law enforcement agencies, universities, bike clubs and bike shops around the world, as well as individuals like yourself.
 To learn more and register your bike click here: project529

 Cycling Safety Tips >